A geometric distortion solution specifically for historical observations and its implementation: Abstract

 \section{Abstract}

 {Geometric distortion (GD) critically constrains the precision of astrometry.
-Some telescopes lack GD calibration observations, making it impossible to accurately determine the GD effect using well-established methods.
-This limits the value of telescope observations in certain astrometric scenarios, such as using historical observations of moving targets in the solar system to improve their orbit.}{We investigated a method for handling GD in the absence of calibration observations.
-This method requires only several frames with a dozen reference stars to derive an accurate GD solution, so that it can be used for solving GD of some telescopes which were intractable in the past.
-By using this GD solution, the astrometric precision of the historical observations obtained from these telescopes can be improved.}{ We use the weighted average of the plate constants to derive the GD solution, which is implemented by Python language and released on GitHub.
-Then this method is applied to solve GD in the observations taken with the 60-cm, 1-m, and 2.4-m telescopes at Yunnan Observatory.
-The GD solutions are compared with those obtained using well-established methods to demonstrate the accuracy.}{Applications of our method in the reduction of observations for the moon of Jupiter (Himalia) and the binary GSC2038-0293 are presented as examples.
-After GD correction, the mean residual between observed and computed position ($O-C$) for the binary GSC2038-0293 decreased from 36 mas to 5 mas.}{} \keywords{ astrometry – methods: data analysis – techniques: image processing }
+Using well-established methods to correct GD requires calibration observations, which can only be obtained using a special dithering strategy during the observation period.
+Unfortunately, this special observation mode is not often used, especially for the historical observations before those GD correction methods presented.
+As a result, some telescopes have no GD calibration observations for a long period, making it impossible to accurately determine the GD effect.
+This limits the value of the telescope observations in certain astrometric scenarios, such as using historical observations of moving targets in the solar system to improve their orbits.
+We investigated a method for handling GD that does not rely on the calibration observations.
+With this advantage, it can be used to solve the GD models of telescopes which were intractable in the past.
+The method was implemented in Python and released on GitHub.
+It was then applied to solve GD in the observations taken with the 1-m and 2.4-m telescopes at Yunnan Observatory.
+The resulting GD models were compared with those obtained using well-established methods to demonstrate the accuracy.
+Furthermore, the method was applied in the reduction of observations for two targets, the moon of Jupiter (Himalia) and the binary GSC2038-0293, to show its effectiveness.
+After GD correction, the astrometric results for both targets show improvements.
+Notably, the mean residual between observed and computed position ($O-C$) for the binary GSC2038-0293 decreased from 36 mas to 5 mas. \keywords{astrometry --- methods: data analysis --- techniques: image processing --- software: public release } }